[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2013 | Platforms: PS 3/4, Xbox 360/One, Microsoft Windows, Linux, Nintendo Switch, Google Stadia

-What started out as a GTA copy with better graphics, turns into something surreal with this title.
+What started out as a GTA copy with better graphics turns into something surreal with this title.
 Saints Row IV takes you on a wild roller coaster ride that also involves becoming the President of the United States.
 Of course, considering how demanding this job is, it is inevitable that you’ll need some superpowers to execute the powers of your office.

-The game also features an alien invasion which, for those that favor a certain red hat, is not that farfetched a concept.
-Superpowers work way better at expelling invasions than walls though, great or otherwise.
+The game also features an alien invasion, which, for those that favor a certain red hat, is not that far-fetched a concept.
+Superpowers work way better at expelling invasions than walls, though, great or otherwise.

 Dragon Ball Z: Kakarot